Where is Hobart Cat Cafe? Located at 269 Elizabeth Street, North Hobart, near the corner of Tasma Street, we’re

 our front door, as will a twenty-minute walk from the CBD or five minutes from the North Hobart shopping precinct.

 Metro Bus services 500-522 to and from the Northern Suburbs all stop directly outside the cafe (stop 5 in either direction).
 Bus frequency is approximately every ten minutes weekdays, every twenty minutes Saturdays and twice an hour Sundays and public holidays.
 Click here for detailed Metro route maps and timetables.

 To confirm your visit payment may need to be made at the time of booking as guests to the cats are limited to ensure their comfort and to give you the best experience possible.
 Payment can be made via PayPal if booking online, credit or debit card over the phone or cash or card in person.
 Holders of Entertainment Book vouchers or any other third-party discount scheme will need to book over the phone or in person and not online.
-Children twelve years and under will need to be accompanied by a supervising elder at all times to ensure both their and our cats comfort.
+Children thirteen years and under will need to be accompanied by a supervising elder at all times to ensure both their and our cats comfort.
 To qualify for the 9am weekday sessions all members of your booking must arrive before 9.30am - anyone arriving at a later time will be charged the standard admission fee.

 I can’t make it to my booking!
 What now?!
 Unfortunately we’re unable to refund your booking due to non-attendance.
 All bookings are transferrable and you’re more than welcome to pass your space onto a friend or family member or reschedule your visit to a later date.
 We’re also happy to hold your booking indefinitely if you are unsure of when you will be able to make it in.
 Please contact us on 03 6285 9971 during opening hours with any questions.